sega pattern,

 8. What are Spring boot starters and name a few important Spring boot starter dependencies?

-for all the Spring and related technology that you need, without having to hunt through sample code and copy-paste loads of dependency descriptors.
+Starters are a set of convenient dependency descriptors that you can include in your application.
+You get a one-stop shop for all the Spring and related technology that you need, without having to hunt through sample code and copy-paste loads of dependency descriptors.

-For example, while developing the REST service or web application; we can use libraries like Spring MVC, Tomcat,
+For example, while developing the REST service or web application; we can use libraries like Spring MVC, Tomcat, and Jackson – a lot of dependencies for a single application.

-and Jackson – a lot of dependencies for a single application.
-The spring-boot-starter-web starter can help to reduce the number of manually added dependencies
+The spring-boot-starter-web starter can help to reduce the number of manually added dependencies just by adding a spring-boot-starter-web dependency.

 So instead of manually specifying the dependencies just add one spring-boot-starter-web starter to your spring boot